-Torrance-based electric vehicle developer Canoo Inc. has announced plans to go public through a reverse merger in a deal designed to provide $600 million in total capital.
+Torrance-based electric vehicle developer Canoo Inc. has announced plans to go public via a reverse merger.

 The company will merge with Hennessy Capital Acquisition Corp.
-IV, a special purpose acquisition vehicle, or SPAC, and list on the Nasdaq under the ticker symbol CNOO.
-The merger is expected to conclude in the fourth quarter of this year.
+IV, a special purpose acquisition vehicle, or SPAC, and list on the Nasdaq under the ticker symbol “CNOO.”

-The company unveiled its first prototype vehicle in September.
-The design, which Canoo calls a “loft on wheels,” looks more like a small bus than a traditional car.
-It will only be available by subscription, which includes the car, maintenance, charging and access to insurance, according to the company.
+The company in September unveiled its first prototype vehicle, which Canoo calls a “loft on wheels” and looks more like a small bus than a traditional car.

 For reprint and licensing requests for this article, CLICK HERE.